 What Are the Benefits?

-This motion graphics example was created for Egnyte for its Data Security.
+This motion graphics example is for Egnyte as part of its Data Security program:

 The main difference between this and more illustration-based animations is the use of basic graphics, motions, and transitions.
 By using this approach, you can break down the complex concepts associated with data security in a much simpler way, visually matching the voiceover's narrative script.